 - Paying a large fine, with a maximum up to $1000

 In order to be able to gain protection from abuse through a restraining order, there are certain factors that must be checked.
 Primarily, the abuser must specifically be a member of your family or your household.
 Alternatively, the abuser could be a romantic or sexual partner, whether currently, or in the past.
 However, if the person who is committing abuse, creating threats, or stalking you is not a member of your family, you must file a different application, known as a Protection from Intimidation.

-No matter which difficult circumstance you are facing, our experienced protection order lawyer in Reading can spot the distinctions and offer you the appropriate aid for filing the correct paperwork.
 You can count on the Law Office of Nikolas D. Capitano, The Leges Group LLC to support you with empathy and dedication.

 Personalized & Creative Solutions for Each Case